iDiffusion/Discord-Bot/README.md

 A discord bot with permissions, modules, access control, and many more features.

 ## Setup
 This bot requires a folder that isn't present, `node_modules`.
 The `node_modules` can be obtained after downloading [nodejs](https://nodejs.org/en/) and then running the following command `npm install --save discord.js` in a command line of your choice.
-The `auth.json` file also needs to be modified before running this bot.
+The `auth.json` file also needs to be modified before running this bot, the token needs to be set.

 ## Installation instructions
 In a command line of your choice, enter the following commands